Doteraman

-Doteraman is an anime television series created by Tatsunoko Productions.
+Doteraman is an anime television series created by Tatsunoko Production.

 Plot

 Suzuki is a middle-aged entrepreneur who lives in a small town near Tokyo and owns a small business.
-Despite his hopelessly normal life, he dreams of becoming a celebrity and generally popular.
+Despite his hopelessly normal life, he dreams of becoming a celebrity and being popular.
 One day he happens to discover the entrance to an unknown space.
 By traveling through it, he reaches a world of goblins and uses a device to make them obey his commands.
 He uses his newfound minions for his greedy desires and sets his hand to evil things.
-Meanwhile, Hajime and his girlfriend Mariko come across a strange alien detective who which allows them to don the appearance of a goblin.
+Meanwhile, Hajime and his girlfriend Mariko come across a strange alien detective who allows them to don the appearance of a goblin.
 Dressed like the goblins, they transform into Doteraman and Doterapink respectively.
 With Doteraman's supernatural strength, they challenge the Suzuki and successfully liberate the manipulated goblins.